adenin-connectors/twitter/README.md

 You then simply need to add the Client ID and Client Secret from above, into those respective fields in the Connector configuration.

+## Adding credentials to app.adenin.com (v2)

-In v2, you should create an OAuth2Connector entry for Twitter - adding the client ID and secret from above to the OAuth2Connector entity, but also setting the access token endpoint to:
+In v2, the host needs to create an OAuth2Connector entry for Twitter - adding the client ID and secret from above to the OAuth2Connector entity, but also setting the access token endpoint to:

 `https://api.twitter.com/oauth2/token`

 You should **leave the access code endpoint blank**, this will indicate to platform that it should attempt to use client authentication instead of regular oauth2.

+As with v1, users will not have to log in to their Twitter accounts.
+The difference however is that platform will be able to automatically retrieve / refresh a token when required and store it, rather than requesting a new one each time the Twitter connector is called.

+If you are a tenant and Twitter authentication is not working, please contact support.